Instant messaging: Early systems

 Early instant messaging programs were primarily real-time text, where characters appeared as they were typed.
 This includes the Unix "talk" command line program, which was popular in the 1980s and early 1990s.
 Some BBS chat programs (i.e. Celerity BBS) also used a similar interface.
 Modern implementations of real-time text also exist in instant messengers, such as AOL's Real-Time IM as an optional feature.

 In the latter half of the 1980s and into the early 1990s, the Quantum Link online service for Commodore 64 computers offered user-to-user messages between concurrently connected customers, which they called "On-Line Messages" (or OLM for short), and later "FlashMail."
 Quantum Link later became America Online and made AOL Instant Messenger (AIM, discussed later).
 While the Quantum Link client software ran on a Commodore 64, using only the Commodore's PETSCII text-graphics, the screen was visually divided into sections and OLMs would appear as a yellow bar saying "Message From:" and the name of the sender along with the message across the top of whatever the user was already doing, and presented a list of options for responding.
 As such, it could be considered a type of graphical user interface (GUI), albeit much more primitive than the later Unix, Windows and Macintosh based GUI IM software.
 OLMs were what Q-Link called "Plus Services" meaning they charged an extra per-minute fee on top of the monthly Q-Link access costs.

+Development of the Internet Relay Chat (IRC) protocol began in 1989, and this would become the Internet's first widespread instant messaging standard.